pradovera/ray-wave-2d/README.md

 This repository contains minimal code for running the numerical examples in the paper:

-D. Pradovera, M. Nonino, and I. Perugia, _Geometry-based approximation of waves propagating through complex domains_ (2023)
+D. Pradovera, M. Nonino, and I. Perugia, _Geometry-based approximation of waves in complex domains_ (2023)

 Preprint publicly available [here](https://arxiv.org/abs/2301.13613)!